 - Pour 2 tablespoons olive oil into a bowl.
-Brush surface of a 9x9 inch pan with olive oil.
+Brush surface of a 9×9 inch pan with olive oil.

 - Turn the pan clockwise and add two more sheets of phyllo dough in the same manner, as above.
 Then brush the layer with olive oil.
-Continue in this manner until dough is draped over all four edges of the pan as shown in this link.
+Continue in this manner until dough is draped over all four edges of the pan.
 These two steps require a total of 8 sheets.

 - Spoon spinach mixture into the pan and evenly spread over the phyllo dough.